thepihen/polyrhythm-galaxy/readme.md

 Try this website on [Github Pages!](https://thepihen.github.io/polyrhythm-galaxy/)

-Check out a quick video presentation of this project here:
+Check out a quick video presentation of this project below (click on the image to go to YouTube):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Es_a3-yu_hU
 " target="_blank"><img src="http://img.youtube.com/vi/Es_a3-yu_hU/0.jpg"